 Counselling for mental health challenges and disorders can take many different forms.
 Counsellors tend to specialize in a core set of techniques for treatment, known as modalities.
 Some of the most commonly searched modalities are CBT (cognitive behaviour therapy), DBT (dialectical behaviour therapy), EMDR (eye movement desensitization and reprocessing), and somatic therapy.

 CBT and DBT are both categorized as “cognitive” therapies.
 They address the process and cycle of thoughts, behaviours and emotions.
-If you’re starting CBT therapy in Vancouver, you can expect your counsellor to work with you to get a sense of your thought and behaviour patterns, and they may help you to challenge negative or distorted thinking.
+If you’re starting CBT therapy, you can expect your counsellor to work with you to get a sense of your thought and behaviour patterns, and they may help you to challenge negative or distorted thinking.
 CBT usually takes place over a set number of appointments, and often involves some journaling or “homework” between sessions.

-DBT therapy in Vancouver is often helpful for those who have more serious impulsive or self-destructive behaviour and heightened emotional responses.
+DBT therapy is often helpful for those who have more serious impulsive or self-destructive behaviour and heightened emotional responses.
 “Dialectical” refers to two opposing forces; two things may be true at the same time.
 For those who struggle with all-or-nothing or binary thinking, DBT can help them acknowledge and accept life’s challenges and keep working on moving forward.
 There is a social interactions component to DBT and so this often involves group counselling.

-Somatic therapy in Vancouver tackles how we carry our mental health and stress in our physical selves.
+Somatic therapy tackles how we carry our mental health and stress in our physical selves.
 Everyone has that fight, flight or freeze response, but we can easily get stuck in a response when there is no real danger in front of us, especially if we’ve experienced some kind of trauma.
 This keeps our nervous system revved up and can result in serious mental and physical symptoms.
 Becoming aware of our nervous system’s response to stress can help us handle cognitive issues we may not even be aware of.

 Within the somatic therapy category is EMDR.
-If seeking EMDR therapy in Vancouver, you can expect to find counsellors who specialize in trauma or PTSD—this is what EMDR was designed for.
+If seeking EMDR therapy, you can expect to find counsellors who specialize in trauma or PTSD—this is what EMDR was designed for.
 These counsellors will help guide you through recalling traumatic memories while they direct your eyes to move in certain directions, perhaps with a pen or finger.
 Research indicates this method helps create new neurological pathways in the brain that helps reprogram traumatic memories to process them in a new and healthier way.